lRENyaaa/RandomSpawnPlus5/.github/ISSUE_TEMPLATE/bug_report.md

 - Bukkit version & fork (spigot/paper/bukkit/etc build xxx)

 **Configs**
-- Upload config.yml to a site like hasteb.in
+- Upload config.yml to a site like paste.gg
-- Upload spawns.yml to a site like hasetb.in
+- Upload spawns.yml to a site like paste.gg

 **Additional context**
-Add any other context about the problem here.
+- Add any other context about the problem here.